will62794/will62794.github.io/_drafts/2019-01-05-refinement-tla.md

 ## Checking Refinement with TLC

 In TLA+ we can check refinement using TLC.
 Say we have a lower level spec `MinuteClockCompact` which models a high level `HourClock` spec using a single `minute` variable.
-To check refinement we can ask TLC if every behavior of `MinuteClockCompact` satisfies the spec of `HourClock`, after applying the refinement mapping.
+To check refinement we can ask TLC if every behavior of `MinuteClockCompact` satisfies the spec of `HourClock` after applying the refinement mapping.
 We can instantiate an `HourClock` module with our own substitutions, which is how we define the refinement mapping.
-For example, consider the following expression:
+Consider the following expression:

 ```tla
 \* Our refinement mapping.